-PIF is an integrative course designed around major themes and traditions in Christian life, worship, and witness through the ages and in today's world.
-The course brings the entire entering class together with a team of faculty for plenary and small group meetings, a common meal, and worship.
+PIF is an integra ve course designed around major themes and tradi ons in Chris an life, worship, and witness through the ages and in today's world.
+The course brings the en re entering class together with a team of faculty for plenary and small group mee ngs, a common meal, and worship.

-Leadership Across Diversity is an integrative course challenging students to consider questions regarding the church's nature, organization, and leadership in order to become effective leaders in a variety of contexts.
+Leadership Across Diversity is an integra ve course challenging students to consider ques ons regarding the church's nature, organiza on, and leadership in order to become effec ve leaders in a variety of contexts.

 I 101 Healthy Boundaries is a graduation requirement for all Masters level students.
 This is a self-directed online course available on Alexandria upon registration.
 For students in the Master of Divinity and Master of Arts in Ministry degree programs, Healthy Boundaries must be completed prior to enrolling in Field Studies.
-Students enrolled in the Master of Theological Studies degree program must complete the requirement prior to graduation.
+Students enrolled in the Master of Theological Studies degree program must complete the requirement prior to gradua on.
 The course is offered during all semesters, Fall, Spring, J-Term and Summer Term.